 A Certificate of No Effect (CNE) is needed when the proposed work requires a Department of Buildings permit.
 CNEs are issued by LPC's staff preservationists, and do not require a public hearing before the full Commission or a presentation to the community board.
 Examples of work that requires a CNE include:

-If an application shows a proposed alteration that could compromise a building or district's significant protected features, an LPC expert staff preservationist will help the applicant revise the plan.
+If an application shows a proposed alteration that could compromise a building or district's significant protected features, an LPC expert staff preservationist will help the applicant revise the proposal.

-Applications for Certificates of No Effect that include the required materials and meet LPC’s rules can be approved within 10 business days from when they are complete.
-Please note that permit applications that do not include the required materials or do not meet LPC’s rules will require more correspondence with your assigned staff preservationist, and therefore take longer to process.
+Applications for Certificates of No Effect that include the required materials and meet LPC’s rules can often be approved within 10 business days from when they are complete.
+Please note that permit applications that do not include the required materials or do not meet LPC’s rules will require more correspondence with your assigned staff preservationist and additional submissions, and therefore take longer to process.

 LPC is legally required to make a decision about CNE applications within 30 business days once the staff has confirmed that an application is complete, and includes the required materials.

 If your application remains incomplete for more than 90 days, your application may be withdrawn.